-In both cases, the lists of issues underline the questions that will guide the interactive dialogue of the State party with the Committee at one of the next sessions.
+The lists of issues underline the questions that will guide the interactive dialogue of the State party with the Committee at one of the next sessions.

 At the phase of adoption of lists of issues, civil society actors and National Human Rights Institutions are invited to contribute through written submissions (no space for oral briefings is available at this stage).